infusion/Angles.js/README.md

 fromSlope(p1, p2)
 ---
-Calculates the angle given by two points (2 element arrays)
+Calculates the angle between the x-axis and the line formed by two points.

 fromSinCos(sin, cos)
 ---